marcelorubino84/Data-Driven-Businesses-with-SQL-Tableau/README.md

 * Magist is dominated from low-value-orders concerning tech products
 * Average delivery time an Magist is 1-3 weeks, 10 % of all deliveries are delayed

-##### Not sign 3y-contract with Magist
+## Not sign 3y-contract with Magist

 #### Future recommandation:

 * Analysis of alternative eCommerce platforms
-* consideration of use of last mile transportation service providers for urban areas to provide next-day-delivery
+* Consideration of use of last mile transportation service providers for urban areas to provide next-day-delivery